Smithsonian/caas-aspace-scripts/README.md

 - ArchivesSnake
 - ArchivesSpace username, password, API URL in a secrets.py file
 - logs directory for storing local log files
-- test_data/missingtitles_testdata.py file, with `test_object_metadata = {ArchivesSpace resource or archival object
+- test_data/missingtitles_testdata.py file, with the following:
+  - `test_object_metadata = {ArchivesSpace resource or archival object metadata}` for testing.
+Can get this from your API by using a `client.get` request for a resource or archival object that has a "Missing Title" in one of its notes with a list.
-metadata}` for testing.
-Can get this from your API by getting a `client.get` request for a resource or archival object that has a "Missing Title" in one of its notes with a list.
+  - `test_notes = [ArchivesSpace resource or archival object notes list]` for testing.
+Can get this from your API using a `client.get` request for a resource or archival object that has a "Missing Title" in one of its notes with a list and taking all the data found in `"notes" = [list of notes]`
+- test_data/MissingTitles_BeGone.csv - a csv file containing the URIs of the objects that have "Missing Title" in their notes.
+URIs should be in the 4th spot (`row[3]`)

 #### [missingtitles_tests.py](tests/missingtitles_tests.py)